 The Plaskett Award recipient was chosen by a pan-Canadian jury who met virtually in June 2023 to carefully assess the 32 exceptional applications that were received.
 In an effort to accurately represent the variety of viewpoints in Canadian painting, the jury members came from different regions: Jordan Bennett, a Mi’kmaw visual artist currently based in Halifax, Nova Scotia; Meera Sethi, a contemporary Canadian visual artist established in Toronto, Ontario; and M.E.
 Sparks, an artist and educator currently living in Winnipeg, Manitoba.

-The call for applications will open in February 2022 for the next set of Plaskett and Petry Awards.
+As the Joseph Plaskett Award transitions to a biennial schedule, the next call for applications is set to open in February 2025.
 Canadian artist Joseph Plaskett, who wished to give young Canadian painters the opportunity to discover Europe, created the Joe Plaskett Foundation in 2004.
-Since 2015, the Nancy Petry Foundation has partnered with the Joe Plaskett Foundation to administer a second prize given to the first runner-up.
 The award recipients are exceptional emerging Canadian artists in the field of painting who are admitted in a graduate program.

 For more information: